-Instant Holidays offer Cardiff Hotels, book online or call a Cardiff holiday expert to book your break in Cardiff
+Instant Holidays offer Cardiff Hotels, book online or call a Cardiff holiday expert to book your hotel in Cardiff

 Cardiff is located on the southern coast of Wales, and this port city is a base to lots of cultural, historic and sports institutions.
 It is a very lively city with its city center listed as one of the ten best destinations for shopping in the United Kingdom.
 Besides being known as very green city, Cardiff is also known as a city of castles with several attractive castles located in city`s surroundings.
 Cardiff was once an industrial city, but today is one of the most modern UK cities.
 The beautiful Cardiff Bay is a place with several popular landmarks, such as the fantastic Wales Millennium Centre and the National Assembly for Wales.